What Is a Good Debt-to-Income Ratio for a Small Business?

 Lowering Your Business’s Debt-to-Income Ratio

-Plenty of benefits can come from a lower debt-to-income ratio.
+Plenty of benefits can result from a lower debt-to-income ratio.
 Even beyond helping to fix the three problems listed above, a lower ratio can simplify getting a loan if and when you need it.
 It can also help your business get better terms and interest rates.

-To try to lower your ratio, first take a close look at your financial reports.
+To try to lower your ratio, first take a close look at your financial statements.
 Know how much your business is paying for rent, wages, raw materials, supplies, and more.
 Then consider the following:

 • In what areas could money be saved?
 Talk to vendors to brainstorm ideas.